Natural Gas Offers Lifeline For Distressed Gulf Oil Giants

 Their budgets just don’t add up anymore.
+That’s why natural gas offers the lifeline of distressed gulf oil giants.
 Oil-rich Arab nations are in the throes of a deep economic crisis and facing gaping holes in their finances.
 Saudi Arabia needs the price of Brent crude to rise to $76 dollars a barrel while UAE needs it to hit $69, Bahrain $96, and Oman $87 to balance their books.
 Save for tiny Qatar, no Arab oil producer can balance its books at the current price of $40/barrel.
 GCC nations are now facing huge fiscal deficits, with Kuwait’s deficit of ~40% of GDP the highest in the world.

 To make matters worse, once free-flowing credit lines have started to shut down for some.
 A good case in point is Oman, which is struggling to borrow after credit-rating agencies listed its debt as junk.
 Jordan had to plead to receive a $2.5bn aid package from the Gulf, only half of what it got eight years ago.
 Meanwhile, no one from the Gulf appears willing to bail out cash-strapped Egypt or Lebanon.